SIA Weekly chart - September 7, 2024

 *Indexed value of US staffing hours benchmarked against the week ending January 19, 2019.

-• The overall index value for the US staffing industry remained at 82 for the second week, down very slightly from 83 the prior week.
+• The overall index value for the US staffing industry declined from 81 to 75 in this holiday week

 Indicator values for US Staffing, Professional Staffing, and Commercial Staffing